About GAIT TRC

-In 2022, GAIT TRC celebrated 27 years of providing services for our tristate area!
+In 2023, GAIT celebrated 28 years of providing services for our tristate area!

-GAIT TRC began with a Board of Directors in 1995.
-In January 1996, GAIT TRC was incorporated by its founder and Executive Director, Ms. Martha S. Dubensky.
-GAIT TRC was formally organized as a Federal 501(c)(3) tax-exempt, nonprofit, charitable organization in June 1997.
+GAIT began with a Board of Directors in 1995.
+In January 1996, it was incorporated by its founder and Executive Director, Ms. Martha S. Dubensky and was formally organized as a Federal 501(c)(3) tax-exempt, nonprofit, charitable organization in June 1997.

 GAIT’s mission is “To improve the quality of life of children and adults with special needs through equine activities and therapies, resulting in a more independent life in society.”

-GAIT TRC accomplishes its mission using its specially trained horses, professional PATH International Certified Instructors and dedicated, highly trained volunteers to provide equine activities and therapies for people with various disabilities.
+We accomplish our mission by partnering with specially trained horses, professional PATH International Certified Instructors, Equine Specialists, and dedicated and highly trained volunteers to provide equine activities and therapies for people with various disabilities.

-GAIT TRC would also not be as effective without the assistance of our state-licensed physical therapists (PT), occupational therapists (OT) and speech-language pathologists (SLP) and credentialed mental health professionals.
-They are hired by GAIT TRC to perform Hippotherapy and other therapy services.
+We would not be as effective without the assistance of our state-licensed physical therapists (PT), occupational therapists (OT) and speech-language pathologists (SLP) and credentialed mental health professionals.
+They are hired by GAIT to perform Hippotherapy and other therapy services.

 Who benefits from GAIT’s services?